irishjack490/ExpRoutContr/README.md

 You ask your ever-helpful office manager: "Are there any good places to grab lunch around here?"

-"Of course!
+_"Of course!
 In fact I'm starting to keep track of a list of Employee Frequently Asked Questions (FAQs), and that happens to be the first question I'm working on.
-Actually I'm learning how to program and writing all this stuff up in a little Express app right here!"
+Actually I'm learning how to program and writing all this stuff up in a little Express app right here!"_

 <img src="public/images/index.png" width="400" />

-"I only just got started on the app though, so I've only done the 'Where can I get lunch around here?' question and put three places on it so far."
+_"I only just got started on the app though, so I've only done the 'Where can I get lunch around here?' question and put three places on it so far."_

 <img src="public/images/eateries_index.png" width="400" />

-"I like Burger Queen myself, it's just around the corner.
-Look, it's even got a Google Map!"
+_"I like Burger Queen myself, it's just around the corner.
+Look, it's even got a Google Map!"_

 <img src="public/images/eateries_show.png" width="400" />

 Impressed that your office manager is learning how to program, you say "Thanks so much!" and prepare to leave for lunch, but your office manager keeps talking:

-"Hey you're the new programming whiz on our team right?
-You're just the person I need.
+_"Hey you're the new programming whiz on our team right?
+You're just the person I need."_

-See, right now I have each eatery on a separate page.
-But it's getting to be annoying manually writing a new page for each eatery every time I want to add one, and manually updating the index page.
+_"See, right now I have each eatery on a separate page.
+But it's getting to be annoying manually writing a new page for each eatery every time I want to add one, and manually updating the index page."_

-But I heard that it's possible to DRY my code by using Models, Controllers, and Views.
+_"But I heard that it's possible to DRY my code by using Models, Controllers, and Views.
 Actually, do you think you can help me with that?
-We've all got to pitch in with these extracurricular projects to make everyone's life better around the office, after all!"
+We've all got to pitch in with these extracurricular projects to make everyone's life better around the office, after all!"_

 Sighing, you promise you'll help... right after lunch.